CubeStar1/triage-flow/backend/Similarity Check/README.md

-**Project: Simple Local RAG with FAISS and SBERT**
+**Simple Local RAG with FAISS and SBERT**

-This project demonstrates a minimal Retrieval-Augmented Generation (RAG) setup running entirely locally using FAISS and a Sentence-Transformer model.
+This part demonstrates a minimal Retrieval-Augmented Generation (RAG) setup running entirely locally using FAISS and a Sentence-Transformer model.
 The core script is contained in `FAISS.py`, which:

 1. Loads a JSON knowledge base (`ragData.json`) of medical image class descriptions.